pascalschumann/module-api-doc/README.md

 # Open Module Api Documentation

+Imagine you have a Swagger documentation (Open Api doc) for every module with source code in your repository.
+You open a markdown file and see the interface of the module at a glance.
+Wouldn't that be great?

 One markdown file should contains the complete public api for a module = Open Api for modules.
 First Idea as example SomeClass.md:
 ```